Hero Background

 In this article on how to handle multiple windows in Selenium WebDriver using Java, we read about Windows in Selenium.
 We saw what are Parent and Child Windows and how we can handle them using their corresponding Window Handles.
 We also implemented the automation script for handling both single and multiple child windows.
 Additionally, we learned about switching back to the parent window, and the trick of closing all the opened windows at once.

-I hope you enjoyed reading this article on how to handle multiple windows in Selenium WebDriver using Java, and it helps you in handling multiple windows for your Selenium automation 🙂
+I hope you enjoyed reading this article on Window handling in Selenium WebDriver using Java, and it helps you with handling windows in Selenium for your automation suite. 🙂

 Happy Testing !!